-Coffee is one of the most popular beverages in the world that is consumed especially during the morning as it gives an energy boost.
-However, there has been an ongoing debate on whether it is okay or not for women who are trying to conceive or are already pregnant to drink coffee.
+Coffee is one of the most popular beverages globally, consumed mainly during the morning as it gives an energy boost.
+However, there has been an ongoing debate on whether it is okay or not for women trying to conceive or who are already pregnant to drink coffee.

 1. Caffeine is a known stimulant.

-It is not a secret that caffeine is a stimulant, which means that it stimulates the sympathetic nervous system which is responsible for your “fight or flight” response when you are under stress.
+It is not a secret that caffeine is a stimulant, which means that it stimulates the sympathetic nervous system, which is responsible for your “fight or flight” response when you are under stress.
 When you drink coffee, you will have an increased heart rate and blood pressure, so the next time you pick up a cup of coffee while pregnant, ask yourself this question, is it safe to drink coffee during pregnancy?

-According to Dr. James D. Lane, an associate research professor in the Department of Psychiatry and Behavioral Sciences at Duke, the effects of drinking coffee can exaggerate the stress response of a person and stress is harmful to fertility.
+According to Dr. James D. Lane, an associate research professor in the Department of Psychiatry and Behavioral Sciences at Duke, the effects of drinking coffee can exaggerate the stress response of a person, and stress is harmful to fertility.
 Fertility and pregnancy must be all about relaxation and reception for you to achieve your desired results.

 2. You may be more sensitive to the effects of caffeine.

-3. Caffeine can cross the placenta.
+3. Caffeine can cross the placenta – coffee during pregnancy concerns.

 If pregnant women know that caffeine can cross the placenta, would they even need to ask, is it safe to drink coffee during pregnancy?
-I think the answer is obvious and knowing why it is not safe to drink coffee while pregnant is an important education to all pregnant women.
+I think the answer is obvious and knowing why it is not safe to drink coffee while pregnant is an essential education to all pregnant women.

 4. You may already be consuming caffeine from other food sources.

-As mentioned earlier, consuming too much caffeine has the same effect on the body as stress, so it is not recommended for those who are trying to get pregnant or are already pregnant.
+As mentioned earlier, consuming too much caffeine has the same effect on the body as stress, so it is not recommended for those trying to get pregnant or who are already pregnant.
 Always remember that caffeine can also be obtained from tea, chocolates, and even some over-the-counter drugs.
 You may already be consuming caffeine without you knowing it, so drinking coffee on top of it may not be advisable.

 6. Consuming high levels of caffeine puts you at a higher risk of stillbirth.

-7. Coffee is a strong medicine.
+7. Coffee is strong medicine.

-According to the American Pregnancy Association, Traditional Chinese Medicine considers coffee as a strong medicine that has a moving effect.
-In the long run, it can cause damage to the blood as evident by heart palpitations, adrenal fatigue, and anxiety, as well as have an agitating effect on the liver.
+According to the American Pregnancy Association, Traditional Chinese Medicine considers coffee a potent medicine with a moving effect.
+In the long run, it can cause damage to the blood, as evident by heart palpitations, adrenal fatigue, and anxiety, as well as have an agitating effect on the liver.